 At TRI PT, a one-on-one approach assures that you receive specific treatments designed for your unique needs.
 Most likely, you undergo a series of treatments that may last as long as 30 to 45 minutes apiece.

 You shouldn’t feel any pain from spinal decompression therapy either before or during the session.
 You may feel a stretching sensation in your spine, but that usually feels pretty good.
 Your physical therapist lets you know how many sessions you’ll need to achieve your specific treatment goals.

 An easy way to improve your spinal compression condition, in addition to visiting TRI Physical Therapy, is by doing spinal decompression exercises.
 Your physical therapist can guide you in doing exercises that can stretch your spine and relieve some of the pain associated with disc injury or deterioration.

 Spinal decompression exercises are similar to doing yoga.
 They involve slow controlled movements and stretching through your back.
 You’ll work with your physical therapist to create a combination of exercises that are helpful to you.
 Besides the exercises you do while you’re at a physical therapy session, you’ll be given spinal decompression exercises to do at home on a regular basis.

 Relief of Back Pain Through Physical Therapy

-Your NYC physical therapist carefully evaluates the symptoms you’re experiencing and your ability to participate in spinal decompression exercises or other forms of physical therapy, like spinal manipulation.
+Your Brooklyn physical therapist carefully evaluates the symptoms you’re experiencing and your ability to participate in spinal decompression exercises or other forms of physical therapy, like spinal manipulation.